 Before the recent IRS changes, Interact Media would have been required to send you a 1099 if we paid you more than $600 in the year.
 However, with these new changes, Interact Media is not required to send you a 1099 form.
 In fact, if we did send you a 1099 form, it's possible your income would be reported twice, once by us and once by Paypal, and you could owe more taxes!

 If you have further questions about this topic, please contact your accountant or call the IRS.

 The pay rate for each job is determined by the client.
 Clients have a wide range of rates from which to choose when deciding what to offer writers.
 Interact Media does not determine the rates that writers are paid for available jobs.

 As mentioned above, you may also set client-specific rates based on requests from, or negotiation with, clients.
 This client-specific rate will apply to all direct assignments for that client.
-PLEASE NOTE: client-specific rates may be changed by clients or editors at the time of direct assignment, per agreement with the writer.
+PLEASE NOTE: client-specific rates may be changed by clients at the time of direct assignment, per agreement with the writer.
 Clients may ask for this change in rate for a variety of reasons, including an increase in the rate for job complexity, or a decrease in the rate for a bulk order.